 Regardless of the opinions of others, the numbers do not lie.
 Six people die every day from alcohol poisoning.
 More than 30% of all driving fatalities every year is because of alcohol impairment.
 4,700 teens die each year due to alcohol use.

 Drinking is NOT a joke or a game.
-People love to indulge in these kind of things until it hits home.
-No one is immune to alcohol related injuries.
+People love to indulge in these kinds of things until it hits home.
+No one is immune to alcohol-related injuries.
 How many poor families suffer from the loss of a loved one who died during a car accident that wasn’t their fault?
 How many children are abused by angry alcohol addicts?
-The answer is: too many.
+The answer is too many.
 But you can change your family tree.
 You are not obligated to allow this substance in your home.
 Don’t just be healthy, be health to others.